Competition Day Basics - Coaches/Teams

 Awards Ceremony (Closing Ceremony)

-Tournaments are busy, fast-moving days.
-Here are a few tips to help teams enjoy the day:
+Tournaments are active and fast-paced.
+Here are a few tips to help your team stay organized and make the most of the competition experience:

-- Make sure the students know their team number.
+• Make sure students know their team number and match schedule.